Dev-Dami/Simple-Database-CLI/readme.md

 # Create another schema
 simplebson schema Product id:string name:string price:float
 simplebson add Product "{\"id\":\"P001\", \"name\":\"Laptop\", \"price\":999.99}"

+# Wipe or drop the entire database
+simplebson wipe
+# or
+simplebson drop
 ```

+## Automatic Timestamps

+SimpleBSONDB automatically adds timestamp fields to all new records:
+- `created_at`: Time when the record was created (in RFC3339 format)
+- `updated_at`: Time when the record was last updated (currently same as created_at for new records)

+Timestamps are added automatically when using the `add` command and do not need to be specified in the schema definition.

 ## Partial Key Matching